0-5788719150923125/vtx/README.md

 # mission

 To provide the masses with a simple, opinionated framework for human cloning experiments.
+The goal is to achieve as much as is possible with small models, on commodity hardware (i.e. your desktop computer).

 # interface